mpeterv/luacheck/docsrc/warnings.rst

 Unused values
 ^^^^^^^^^^^^^

 Luacheck also detects unused values: redundant assignments to variables which are then not used before another assignment.
-As an example, in the following snippet value assigned to ``foo`` on line 4 is unused, as it is always overwritten on line 7:
+As an example, in the following snippet value assigned to ``foo`` on line 1 is unused, as it is overwritten in both branches of ``if`` statement before being used:

 .. code-block:: lua
    :linenos:

-   local foo
+   local foo = expr1()

    if condition() then
+      foo = expr2()
+   else
-      foo = expr1()
+      foo = expr3()
    end

-   foo = expr2()
    return foo

 Detection of unused values can be disabled using ``-v``/``--no-unused-values`` CLI option or ``unused_values`` config option.